-Once upon a time, an emperor was asked to sign off an execution order of 189 criminals.
-Before doing so, he decided to visit the prison and asked them what was their last dying wish.
-It was right before new year.
+A long ago, an emperor was once asked to sign off an execution order of 189 criminals.
+Before doing so, he decided to visit the prison and asked them what was their dying wish.
+It was right before the new year.
 All prisoners on death roll wished they had a last chance to say goodbye to their family members.
 It was impossible to grant their wish by bringing all of their family members to the capital city.
-Instead, the emperor had a crazy idea – send the prisoners home and ask them to return at a specific time before the execution.
+Instead, the emperor had a crazy idea – sending the prisoners home and asking them to return at a specific time before the execution.

 Expectedly, all people both inside and outside of the palace thought the emperor was out of his mind.
 But he insisted and told the prisoners that he could grant their wish only if they keep their promises.
 Naturally, all of them said yes and soon took off.
 On the agreed time and day, to most people’s surprise, all prisoners returned except one.
 A few officers in the palace started to gossip: look, I knew that, they wouldn’t all come back.
 However, about an hour later, a horse carriage brought the last prisoner back.
 He was late because he fell sick on the road and lost time.
 It took him a lot of trouble to get a horse carriage.